Raised By A Village

 Devoted to Making A Difference

-Colin established a nonprofit, Beyond 7/2, before setting out to break his records, all in an effort to raise awareness and funds to inspire active, healthy kids and encourage kids and their communities to pursue their biggest dreams.
+Colin and Jenna established a non-profit, Beyond 7/2, before Colin set out to break the Grand Slam world record, all in an effort to raise awareness and funds to inspire kids and their communities to lead active, healthy kids and pursue their biggest dreams.
 Colin’s efforts have impacted hundreds of thousands of children across the country since launching Beyond 7/2.

 Spreading The Word

 Knowing first-hand what it takes to overcome a serious setback, and the grit and perseverance required to achieve peak performance, Colin shares his story around the world speaking at the likes of Google, Samsung, Mashable’s Social Good Summit, P&G, and other influential Fortune 100 Companies.
 In the spring of 2017, Colin was invited to deliver a TED talk in Portland, OR.
 Nearly 1 Million people have viewed his talk online.
 It was the fastest growing talk that summer, globally.